jzlauron/trackersystemz/README.md

 **The purpose of this project is to learn: **

--Building a MVC Architectural Pattern, .NET Web App, Enhance C# .Net and to possibly add idea to upgrade issue tracker apps for ticket admins
+-Building a MVC Architectural Pattern<br />
+-.NET WEB APP<br />
+-Practice C# .NET<br />
+-Possibly add an upgrade to issue tracking apps that is out there

 **Most specifically, I used the following: **
 <ul>